TamTunnel/PoG/README.md

 JSON with tiered signal (e.g., "Strong: Watermarked AI, PoG match").

+## Problem Statement
+The Problem we are solving

+Every day millions of AI images and videos are created.
+Most of them look completely real.
+Today there is no easy, open, trustworthy way to answer:

+Was this made by AI or by a human?
+Which tool and settings were used?
+Was it edited later?
+Can the creator prove they made it first?

+Big companies have closed solutions.
+Open-source had nothing that actually works today.

 ## Features

 - Dual Hashes: Exact keccak(bytes) + perceptual (pHash for compress/crop).